Someone's Ugly Daughter: Label response

 "I got kind of in trouble for making this album—the alternative album—because back then, everything was super-controlled by the powers that be.
 I never really was like, 'Oh, we're going to release it' but then I was like, I should release it.
 I should do it under an alias.
 Let people discover it and whatever, but that got squashed."

 Canton noted that the album was "a sign of what Carey could do without the interference of executives" and her then-husband and CEO of Sony Music, Tommy Mottola.
 He said that she would eventually "take more control of her creative direction, spearheading albums like her 2005 comeback, The Emancipation of Mimi".

+Live performances

+At the 2026 MusiCares Person of the Year ceremony where Carey was being honored, Taylor Momsen from The Pretty Reckless and the Foo Fighters teamed up to perform two songs from Someone's Ugly Daughter.
+The performances included renditions of "Hermit" and "Love Is a Scam".
+Pat Smear, reportedly a Carey superfan, reached out to Momsen about collaborating on the performance.
+Momsen further commented on the album:"She should [rerelease it].
+Any artist who’s proud of something they’ve made should see the light of day at some point.
+The world would really love it.
+I hope that she does.
+Maybe now that we’ve debuted the songs and gotten them a little more visibility, it’ll encourage her team to finally pull the trigger."